rotundasoftware/steamer/README.md

 ssData.add( {
 	contacts : {
-		// add an item to the contact container's "manifest" (i.e. list of contents) fields : [ 'firstName', 'lastName' ]
+		// Add an item to the contact container's "manifest" (i.e. list of contents). fields : [ 'firstName', 'lastName' ]
 		where : { 'active' : true }  // standard mongo query
 		limit : 100
 	}
 } );

-// the `boat.stuff()` method loads the data described by each container's manifest ssData.stuff( function( err, payload ) {
+// The `boat.stuff()` method loads the data described by each container's manifest. ssData.stuff( function( err, payload ) {
 	if( err ) throw err;